 Having a trade can offer a whole load of varied, and often profitable, career opportunities.

-So if you’re weighing up your options before you commit to a career path, find out more about the building and construction industry as well as where the Certificate I in Construction or Certificate II in Construction Pathways could take you.
+So if you’re weighing up your options before you commit to a career path, find out more about the building and construction industry as well as where the Building and Construction courses could take you.

 Skills for success